LOGO On the move...

 Everyday cycling, where the exercise leaves you a little puffed but not out of breath, is an effective and enjoyable form of aerobic exercise.
 This is the type of exercise that is most effective at promoting good health.
 Cycling reduces the risk of serious conditions such as heart disease, high blood pressure, obesity and the most common form of diabetes.

-Cycling will help with weight management
+Cycling can help with weight management

 Cycling can improve your mood